usix79/Avro.FSharp/README.md

 ```
 ### Unions

-F# Discriminated Union is mapped to Avro's `union` of record, generated from the union's cases
+F# Discriminated Union is mapped to Avro's `union` of records, generated from the union's cases

 Example: